LaunchCodeEducation/lchs/src/chapters/strings/string-module.rst

 We've talked before about string methods.
 The Python language gives us another means of working with string data.
-The Python **string module** provides several constants that are useful for checking to see if a character, slice, or string contains letters, digits, symbols, etc..
-To use these constants, we need to *import* the module into our code.
+The Python **string module** provides several constants that are useful for checking to see if a character, slice, or string contains letters, digits, symbols, etc. To use these constants, we need to *import* the module into our code.

 Begin with an ``import`` statement at the top of your code: